Pre-Zoning for Social Housing

 PROJECT UPDATE

-Staff will be presenting the draft development framework to the Governance and Priorities Committee (GPC) meeting on Monday, January 26th.
-The GPC agenda with the Staff Report will be published on Wednesday, January 21st.
+Staff presented the draft development framework to the Governance and Priorities Committee (GPC) meeting on Monday, January 26th.
+Click here to view the Staff Report and video.

 This initiative is proposing to pre-zone land to allow for the development of social housing.
 Social housing is defined as: